top of page

 City Hall Park

-Sponsored by J.A.
-Gould Plumbing & Heating and Community National Bank, N.A.
+Sponsored by cody Chevrolet, rk miles & Community National Bank, N.A.

 This show is not to be missed!
 The Barre Heritage Festival & Homecoming Days fireworks is a unique close-proximity show.
 The fireworks shoot off right from the lawn of the Vermont History Center.
 The views are simply phenomenal from City Hall Park and North Main Street.
 Plan on being downtown with your neighbors and friends for this unique fireworks display.